History Nerdfest 2016 Day Two: Integrating Critical Race Theory into the US History Curriculum

 How do we teach the Electoral College?
 Traditional narratives discuss how the founding fathers were concerned about preventing the power of the mob.
 But a major part of why the College was enacted was to ensure the political power of the south.
 A recent Atlantic article has an interesting take on this.

 Discuss with your students and have them examine the New Deal Social Security package.
 It excluded domestic and agricultural workers.
-This deliberate pattern of exclusion eliminated the main employment of blacks during the 1930s.
+This deliberate pattern of exclusion eliminated the main employment of black citizens during the 1930s.
 Have kids address the question of Why this happened.
 Have them address the writing prompt – what is an entitlement?
 Who is entitled?
 Who is considered a deserving citizen and who can make claims from the government?

 The GI Bill following World War Two limited opportunities for black veterans.
 Whites who served in the military were able to get loans that blacks were not allowed to apply for, leading to segregated neighborhoods for generations.
 What political leaders pushed that legislation through?
 Why?